shubhamkakkar/FliprTask/README.md

 ![](https://miro.medium.com/max/1622/1*5b-8CCT6MvQrWrep4aQUIw.png)
 With Firebase interacting with repository, the application is designed in a way to be scalable, any backend can be Swapped in future without much changes in codes, be it
 AWS, Room, Retrofit, Mongo the application will run smoothly.
-With MVVM unit testing also becomes easier (However die to time constraints unit testing has not been performed in this app)
+With MVVM unit testing also becomes easier (However due to time constraints unit testing has not been performed in this app)

 # Screenshots